 For Airtames only used for digital signage, discovery can be disabled to reduce clutter on the list of streaming devices in the Airtame app.

-Note that you can change the Homescreen overlay text shown on the screen to match the setup you've chosen so that employees and guests know how to connect.
-We have made some templates that you can copy and paste here.
+Note: you can change the connection text shown on the screen to match the setup you've chosen so that employees and guests know how to connect.

 1. New Airtame VLAN in a Demilitarized Zone (DMZ)

-The is by far the best way to connect Airtame to more than one network.
-It is the most secure as it is all handled by your firewall; it will give a great performance as all traffic flow through Ethernet (via Airtame PoE adapter or Ethernet adapter) or 5GHz, and it simplifies the network administration.
-All instructions are explained here: How to create a VLAN setup using DMZ.
+This is by far the best way to connect Airtame to more than one network.
+It is the most secure as it is all handled by your firewall; it will give a great performance as all traffic flows through Ethernet (via Airtame PoE adapter or Ethernet adapter) or 5GHz, and it simplifies the network administration.

 2. Using an existing VLAN